Cemetery & Memorial Alerts

 - Make a statement at your local police station and send a copy to the British Embassy, 35 rue du Faubourg St-Honoré, 75383 Paris Cedex 08 or via email email@example.com who will then forward it to the local authorities.

 Work on the Sir John Monash Centre, to be located at the Australian National Memorial near Villers-Bretonneux in the Somme, commenced in January 2016 and will continue through to the official opening of the Centre in April 2018.
 During this period, there may be short periods of disruption to visitors at the site and the adjacent CWGC Villers-Bretonneux Military Cemetery.

 As part of the works, the Australian National Memorial will be also cleaned and refurbished.
 This will necessitate at times limited access to the tower during the month of October 2017, including a two day closure on the 18 & 19 October.
-Over the winter months from 14 November 2017 through to mid-February 2018, a temporary scaffolding will be placed and the tower closed.
+Over the winter months from 14 November 2017 through to the end of February 2018, a temporary scaffolding will be placed and the tower closed.
 However, visitors will still be able to visit the Villers-Bretonneux Cemetery and view the Commemorative Wall.
 We apologise for any inconvenience this may cause.